EOSC-synergy/sqaaas-docs/docs/quality-assessment/intro.md

 the tooling repository.
 To this end, it seeks for the `reporting` property within the definition of the tool whose output is being parsed.
 Consequently, **if the `reporting` property has not been set, the API skips the validation**.

+# Configuration requirements
+As mentioned before, the QAA module relies on the information 1) tooling metadata, and 2) matchmaking process